Astropianist/DustE/README.md

         sfr = np.random.uniform(-2.06,2.11,ngal)
         logZ = np.random.uniform(-1.70,0.18,ngal)
         dust_attn = DustAttnCalc(logM=logM, sfr=sfr, logZ=logZ, bv=1, eff=0) # Two-component bivariate dust model (fitting both optical depth and slope)
         dac, dac1, n, tau, tau1, n_err, tau_err, tau1_err = dust_attn.calcDust(plot_tau=True, max_num_plot=5)
+        wv = dust_attn.wv_arr # Get the wavelength array used for computing the attenuation curve

-The last line of the snippet above will calculate samples for the diffuse and birth cloud dust attenuation curves for all 100 galaxies created earlier.
-For convenience, it will also provide averages and standard deviations for the attenuation parameters.
+The 2nd last line of the snippet above will calculate samples for the diffuse and birth cloud dust attenuation curves for all 100 galaxies created earlier (dac and dac1, respectively).
+For convenience, it will also provide averages and standard deviations for the attenuation parameters (n, tau, tau1 and the corresponding err terms).
 It will also produce 5 dust attenuation plots showing both diffuse and birth cloud dust (from the argument plot_tau1=True).
 The 5 points will be selected randomly from the 100 galaxies created earlier.
 By default, the images will be stored in a directory called DustAttnCurves and named DustAttnCurve_bv_1_eff_0_0i, with i ranging from 0 to 4.
 Here is an example of the type of image that would be produced from the code above.

 <p align="center">
   <img src="DustAttnCurve_bv_1_eff_0_01.png" width="650"/>
 </p>

+Here, we simply provide a little more detail about the outputs of the calcDust function.
+First, dac and dac1 are 3-D arrays.
+The first dimension is all of the samples of curves (taking into account errors, essentially).
+If you want to simply use the mean attenuation curve for a galaxy, you can make the following arrays.

+        dac_avg, dac1_avg = np.average(dac, axis=0), np.average(dac1, axis=0)

+The 2nd dimension is all of the galaxies.
+For example, index of 2 in the 2nd dimension refers to the 3rd galaxy in the sample.
+The 3rd dimension is the actual attenuation curve for the galaxies in the sample.
+The corresponding wavelengths are given by wv = dust_attn.wv_arr (the last line of the code snippet).
+The convenience arrays n, tau, and tau1, as well as the corresponding error terms are simply 1-D arrays with a single average value for each galaxy (for that parameter).

 ### Example 3.1: Calculate (and plot) effective dust attenuation curves for multiple galaxies

 We will closely follow the previous example's technique 2 and explore the effective dust attenuation curve.
 In all of the examples so far, we have calculated both diffuse and birth cloud dust attenuation curves.
-However, if you do not have any information about the specifically younger constituents in a host galaxy, it may be simpler to use the single screen model.
+However, if you do not have any information about the specifically younger constituents in a host galaxy, it may be simpler and/or better to use the single screen model.

         from duste.DustAttnCalc import DustAttnCalc
         import numpy as np